G4TGJ/TARL/README.md

 They provide CAT control, display, EEPROM, I2C, LCD, millisecond timer, morse keyer, oscillator (si5351a), pushbutton, rotary control and serial support.

+They should work on most 8-bit AVR processors including the ATmega, ATtiny and tinyAVR 1-series.

 See [TARL documentation](https://g4tgj.github.io/TARLdocs) for how to use the library.